Daily Jobs › Team Management

 Finally, you have the output, which refers to the end of the workflow.
 It is essentially the result of the input and the transformation, so it could be the approval of a request, the supplying of materials, or an update in the status of the original input.

-How to Create a Workflow
+How to Build an Effective Workflow Process

 To make a successful workflow management process, you need to first define the problem within your company and then you can develop a workflow around it.